Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 * `v6.vs.vom.rc.o+10`: the count of virtualized references to plain Remotable `o+10` (held in RAM)
 * `v6.vs.vom.rc.o+12/1`: the count of references to any member of the cohort for the first instance of Kind `o+12`
-  * this Kind might be single-facet or multi-facet
+  * This Kind might be single-facet or multi-facet.
-  * if multi-facet, and one object points to both `o+12/1:0` and `o+12/1:1`, the refcount would be "2"
+  * References to distinct facets of the same cohort are counted independently.
+For example, if one object references both the first and second facets (`o+12/1:0` and `o+12/1:1`), it accounts for two increments to this value.

 In the export-status portion of the vatstore (`vom.es.${baseref}`), you will see baserefs, and any facets are tracked in the value, not the key:

-* `v6.vs.vom.es.o+10`: `r`: the plain Remotable has been exported and is "reachable" by the kernel
+* `v6.vs.vom.es.o+10` records the export status for plain Remotable `o+10`
-* `v6.vs.vom.es.o+10`: `s`: the Remotable was exported, the kernel dropped it, and is still "recognizable" by the kernel ("s" for "see")
+  * value `r`: the plain Remotable has been exported and is "reachable" by the kernel
-  * if the kernel can neither reach nor recognize the export, the vatstore key will be missing entirely
+  * value `s`: the Remotable was exported, the kernel dropped it, and is still "recognizable" by the kernel ("s" for "see")
-* `v6.vs.vom.es.o+11/1`: this records the export status for the single-facet `o+11/1` virtual object
+  * If the kernel can neither reach nor recognize the export, the vatstore key will be missing entirely.
-  * since this Kind is single-facet, the value will be the same as for a plain Remotable: a single `r` or `s` character
+* `v6.vs.vom.es.o+11/1` records the export status for all facets of virtual object `o+11/1`
-* `v6.vs.vom.es.o+12/1`: this records the export status for all facets of the `o+12/1` cohort
+  * If the Kind is single-facet, the value will be the same as for a plain Remotable: a single `r` or `s` character
-  * since this Kind is multi-facet, the value will be a string with one letter for each facet, in the same order as their Facet ID. `n` is used to indicate neither reachable nor recognizable.
-A value of `rsnr` means there are four facets, the first (`o+12/1:0`) and last (`o+12/1:3`) are reachable, the second (`o+12/1:1`) is recognizable, and the third (`o+12/1:2`) is neither.
+  * If the Kind is multi-facet, the value will be a string with one letter for each facet, in the same order as their Facet ID. `n` is used to indicate neither reachable nor recognizable.
+For example, a value of `rsnr` means there are four facets, the first (`o+11/1:0`) and last (`o+11/1:3`) are reachable, the second (`o+11/1:1`) is recognizable, and the third (`o+11/1:2`) is neither.

 # Durable Kinds